DjangoGirls/tutorial/en/deploy/README.md

 Now we need to hook up the Git repository on your computer to the one up on GitHub.

+Type the following into your console (Replace `<your-github-username>` with the username you entered when you created your GitHub account, and there should be no angle-brackets):

     $ git remote add origin https://github.com/<your-github-username>/my-first-blog.git
     $ git push -u origin master